-Does the thought of working in radio sound appealing to you?
-If the answer is yes then one career to consider is that of being a radio producer.
-In this role, you will be responsible for developing audio content of broadcasts done on radio as well as those delivered via the Internet and other mobile platforms.
+A radio producer is responsible for developing audio content of broadcasts done on radio as well as those delivered via the Internet and other mobile platforms.
 From brainstorming and researching ideas for programs to choosing the right music for the show to selecting potential resource persons to managing logistics for out-of-studio shows to getting feedback of the audience after a program, you will be involved in the entire radio show production process.

 As a radio producer, you need to possess leadership skills since the entire production team—from broadcasting assistants to presenters to engineers—will be looking to you for guidance and direction.
 In many cases, you will be responsible for managing the radio program’s commercial operations.
 You also need to have outstanding communication skills since you will be dealing with different types of people both within the radio station and outside in the production and continued operation of a radio show.